BastiaanJansen/otp-java/README.md

     // Based on specific date
     totp.generate(new Date());

-    // Based on milliseconds past 1970
+    // Based on seconds past 1970
     totp.generate(9238346823);

     // Based on an instant